louieee/FamilyApp/README.md

 💡 **Ideas Board**: Foster creativity and collaboration by providing a platform for family members to share and discuss their ideas.
 From vacation plans to new project proposals, the ideas board is the perfect place to brainstorm together.

-📅 **Calendar Integration**: Sync the FamilyApp calendar with your personal calendars, ensuring that everyone is aware of upcoming family events and important dates.

 📣 **Announcements**: Share important announcements and updates with your family through the app.
 From reminders to special announcements, keep everyone informed and engaged.

-📷 **Media Gallery**: Create and manage a shared media gallery where you can upload and organize photos and videos from family gatherings, trips, and other memorable moments.

 ## Installation